 Course overview

-This programme has been designed to meet the needs of the workforce.
+This full-time programme has been designed in conjunction with the University of the West of England to meet the needs of the workforce.
 It provides a means by which practitioners, employed within a learning environment, can obtain a recognised qualification specific to their field and become more effective in their role by an increased reflection on practice.

-If you studied your Level 3 course with us, you could be eligible for our Higher Education Progression Bursary.
-You can find out more about our financial support options or download the Higher Education progression bursary application form.
+If you studied your Level 3 course with us you may be eligible for our Higher Education Progression Bursary.
+You can find out more about our financial support option page.

 Additional information